 Overview

 Will Smith’s Calabasas estate spans 150 acres—among the largest celebrity properties in Los Angeles County, with its own ZIP code.
 The 25,000 sq ft mansion broke ground in 2003 and wrapped up in 2010—seven years of meticulous, custom construction.
 Will and Jada worked closely with architects Stephen Samuelson and Harry Perez‑Daple on interiors to realize their handcrafted adobe retreat.
+Navigating Los Angeles County’s strict hillside development codes and Calabasas zoning requirements, the seven-year timeline reflects not just craftsmanship, but careful compliance with environmental and architectural review boards.
 The result: an adobe-style marvel that blends into the landscape, using natural materials, earth tones, and organic textures.

 Its organic design philosophy—every piece handcrafted—reflects Smith’s drive for authenticity.
 Artisans crafted the doors, floors, and skylights by hand, creating a warm, labor‑rich environment.
 Decorator Judith Lance drew from tribal jewelry and tribal motifs to infuse soulful, global accents.
 Mediterranean, Moroccan, Persian, and Southwestern influences weave throughout, creating a cozy, earthy alternative to typical Hollywood glitz.
 So vast, it earned its own ZIP code—an uncommon marker of scale and exclusivity.

 In 2025, this estate remains Will’s primary home—despite Jada’s 2016 separation revelation—highlighting its importance.
 After a 2021 basement fire caused smoke damage, the couple completed careful renovations to restore the property.
-Though tax records show just $8.7 million assessed value, market experts peg it near $42 million, reflecting craftsmanship and acreage.
+While Los Angeles County tax records assess the property at $8.7 million for property tax purposes, luxury real estate experts estimate its current market value near $42 million—reflecting its bespoke craftsmanship, 150-acre footprint, and Calabasas location premium.

 Architectural Marvels